ampproject/amphtml/ads/google/a4a/Network-Impl-Guide.md

 Figure 2: A4A Extension File Hierarchy</td>

-Ad networks that want to add support for Fast Fetch within AMP must add the file hierarchy as seen in Figure 2 to the AMP repository, with <TYPE> replaced by their own network.
+Ad networks that want to add support for Fast Fetch within AMP must add the file hierarchy as seen in Figure 2 to the AMP repository, with `<TYPE>` replaced by their own network.
 Files must implement all requirements as specified below.
 Anything not specified, i.e. helper functions etc are at the discretion of the ad network, but must be approved by AMP project members just as any other contributions.

-### amp-ad-network-<TYPE>-impl.js
+### `amp-ad-network-<TYPE>-impl.js`

 *See Figure 1 Parts B and D*

-Implement class AmpAdNetwork<TYPE>Impl.
+Implement class `AmpAdNetwork<TYPE>Impl`.
 This class must extend [AmpA4A](https://github.com/ampproject/amphtml/blob/master/extensions/amp-a4a/0.1/amp-a4a.js).
 This class must overwrite the super class methods **getAdUrl()** and **extractCreativeAndSignature()**.

 ``` javascript